-I’ve infiltrated fewer than hostile bunkers in my life.
+I’ve infiltrated few hostile bunkers in my life.
 I’ve never disguised myself and slipped into areas I’m not allowed.
 I’ve got almost no experience in espionage.
 However, my total inadequacy as spy-material has not stopped me from hiding in plain sight among a crowd of people who suspect nothing.
 I’m sitting outside my next class with my students, and I don’t think they know I’m their teacher.

 I’m not insulted, but I am a little surprised.
 I don’t really dress like a student which means I’m not wearing a hoodie and there is no telltale gleam of sweat on my forehead as a hangover leaves through my pores.
 I’m also older than they are, but I’ve been sleeping almost every night lately so I only vaguely resemble the withered wretch that I will inevitably become as the semester progresses.
 I’m also a little disappointed that none of my students have noticed someone openly staring at them while clearly writing about what they see.